Corey Bailey

 I learned right away to take the play head direct into a modern microphone preamp

-which produces much better fidelity.
+which, produces much better fidelity.
 You will need a microphone preamp with

-plenty of gain (more than 70 dB).
 Equalization (EQ) should not be a problem.
-As
+As far as I can tell, wire recorders

-far as I can tell, wire recorders didn’t use any EQ.
-However, use your ears to get
+didn’t use any EQ.
+However, use your ears to get the best sound.
+I generally

-the best sound.
-I generally transfer flat, then do any EQ, editing, etc. on a copy of
+transfer flat, then apply any EQ, editing, etc. on a copy of the file.
+Many of the

-the file.
-Many of the consumer recordings that I transferred were recorded by
+consumer recordings that I transferred were recorded acoustically by holding a

-well recorded.
 So, it’s possible to get good results.

 Most wire recorders used mechanical switching for play and rewind.
 Rewind is